nsg-ethz/ACC-Turbo/tofino/README.md

 ---
 **💡 Note for the SIGCOMM'22 Artifact Evaluation Process:** In case you do not have access to a setup like the one required:
 - If you have signed the Intel NDA, we can give you access to our full setup, including the Tofino switch, to run the experiments.
 - If you have NOT signed the Intel NDA, we unfortunately can not give you access to a Tofino in our lab.
-In that case, however, we can happily provide a screen-recording showcasing the reproduction of the Tofino figures in our paper.
+In that case, however, we can happily provide a screen-recording video showcasing the reproduction of the Tofino figures in our paper.
 ---